Salt Palace

 The Calvin L. Rampton Salt Palace Convention Center, more commonly known as the Salt Palace, is a convention center in Salt Lake City, Utah.
-Named after Utah's 11th governor, Calvin L. Rampton, the name "Salt Palace" was previously used by two other venues in the city.
+Named after Utah's 11th governor, Calvin L. Rampton, the moniker "Salt Palace" was previously used by two other venues in the city.

+The convention center was opened in February 1996, after two years of construction.
+The building was used as the Main Media Center during the 2002 Winter Olympics and is used for regular conventions held in the city, such as FanX, RootsTech, and the Outdoor Retailers convention.

+Previous Salt Palaces

 First Salt Palace (1899–1910)

 The original Salt Palace was built in 1899 under the direction of Richard K.A.
 Kletting, architect, and owned by John Franklin Heath.
 It stood on 900 South, between State Street and Main Street in Salt Lake City.
 The Salt Palace was a frame structure covered by large pieces of rock salt, which gave it its name.
 The Palace had a large dome and was lit at night with hundreds of light bulbs.
 The building held a theater and was the centerpiece of an amusement park that included a dance hall, a bandstand, a bicycle racing track, rides, and other amusements.
 The Salt Palace and some of the other elements of the park were destroyed by fire on August 29, 1910.

 Second Salt Palace (arena) (1969–1994)

-The second Salt Palace in Salt Lake City was in use from 1969 to 1994, hosting among other events the home games of the Utah Stars and Utah Jazz basketball teams, and the Salt Lake Golden Eagles ice hockey team.
+The second Salt Palace in Salt Lake City was an arena in use from 1969 to 1994, hosting among other events the home games of the Utah Stars and Utah Jazz basketball teams, and the Salt Lake Golden Eagles ice hockey team.
 Janet Jackson's Rhythm Nation Tour became the fastest sell-out in Salt Palace history.
-Tickets for the June 18 concert were sold out in a record 1 hour and 20 minutes after the box office opened.
+Tickets for the June 18, 1990, concert were sold out in a record 1 hour and 20 minutes after the box office opened.
 A 1991 concert by rock band AC/DC resulted in three deaths and many injuries when the audience rushed towards the stage and trampled or trapped people.
-This version of the Salt Palace was demolished in 1994.
+The arena was demolished in 1994.